lisaong/diec/day2/README.md

 python3 iota_client.py --gen_address
 ```
 3. Edit feeder/iota_wallets.json.
 Sender accounts must use the IOTA seed, whereas recipient accounts can use an IOTA address.
 You basically run steps 1 and 2 three times (where step 2 is optional for the recipient account).
-4. Run the microservices, update the command below with the actual serial port path:
+4. Run the microservices, update the shell variable below with the actual serial port path:
 ```
 export MICROBIT_PORT=/dev/ttyACM0